-Our public health service provides free education and presentations to the community and to church groups.
-You’ll find our staff at various community events in the Auckland and Wellington regions, supporting a variety of issues (i.e. Mental Health Week).
-We believe that raising awareness about gambling harm is important in addressing problem gambling within our Pacific community, and our team is committed to reducing gambling harm to Pacific families.
+Our public health service provides free education and presentations to community organisations, social services, government departments, Corrections and so on.
+You’ll also find our staff at various community events in the Auckland and Wellington regions, supporting a variety of health and social issues i.e. Mental Health Week

 Raising awareness about addictions, mental health and gambling harm is important within our Pacific community, and our team is committed to achieving healthy families and building resilience in communities.